-You shelled out $300 for a gorgeous dress, $158 for a silk top, and $70 per pair of shorts, are you really going to throw your beautiful clothing in the washer and “hope for the best”?!
+You shelled out for a gorgeous dress, a silk top, and other items, are you really going to throw your beautiful clothing in the washer and “hope for the best”?!
 Of course not!
-Here’s the down and dirty on getting your dirty Lilly & other clothing bright and clean again!
+Here’s the down and dirty on getting your dirty clothing bright and clean again.
 Dry cleaning everything may seem like the safest choice, but really you can do all of you laundry at home and save yourself some money!

-I’ve enlisted the help of some of my favorite Lilly Ladies, and gotten their perspective on these issues, so check out what they had to say as well!
+I’ve enlisted the help of some of my readers, and gotten their perspective on these issues, so check out what they had to say as well!

 Pro Tip: If you take anything expensive to a dry cleaner, be sure they know what they’re doing & have a good reputation.
 I’ve seen silk tops ruined, wedding dresses destroyed and much more by incompetent cleaners.
 Also, ask what their policy is in the event that your items are damaged in their care prior to handing them over.
 They should be willing to cover the cost of replacing the item, at the very least.
 If they say nothing, or that never happens, you should be wary.

 –Wash items inside out to prevent pilling.